fablabbcn/smartcitizen-docs/docs/Smart Citizen Station.md

 ![](/assets/images/station30bottom.jpg)

-The Smart Citizen Station is a modular open-source environmental monitoring system.
+The Smart Citizen Station is a **modular open-source environmental monitoring system**.
 Multiple sensors can be added easily added, expanding the capabilities of the installation or replaced when they are damaged or the sensors lifetime is over.
 From a costs perspective, while being more expensive than the Smart Citizen Kit, it is also conceived as a low-cost solution.
 The design builds on top of the Smart Citizen Kit, adding an extra set of more accurate sensors, primarily aimed at measuring air pollutants.
 It aims at providing a solution that can be used by Citizens and Researchers to gather _advanced air pollution data_ not only from a scientific point of view but also as a tool to engage local communities on air pollution-related issues.

 <img src="https://live.staticflickr.com/65535/50812574093_2e9493d105_k.jpg" width="2001" height="1334" alt="Smart Citizen Station rev3">

+!!! info "Intentionally fabbable"
+    The Smart Citizen Station enclosure, as well as some of the electronics, can be fabricated and assembled in a [Fablab](https://www.fablabs.io/).
+By doing so, we hope to encourage **fully open environmental systems**, ensuring reproducibility through accessible resources.

 The sensors can include **some, or all of**: